Filming the naming of

 Close-up from the scene when Lord Denman was laying the first foundation stone

-Possibly Arthur Higgins at the Canberra naming ceremony Image courtesy of the National Library of Australia
+Possibly Arthur Higgins at the Canberra naming ceremony (Detail from photograph by Frank H. Boland) Image courtesy of the National Library of Australia

 Enlargement kindly provided by Brian Dunne